Limited facilities ashore.

 http://www.troppo.co.uk/tightwad/tightwad.htm

 Water is available from the boatyard or a tap by the warden's office.
-The boatyard offers repair facilities and winter storage.
+West Solent Boat Builder's boatyard offers repair facilities and winter storage.
 It's equipped with a crane and the 25 tonne slip and also has a small chandlery.

-Fuel is not available here, the nearest available is at Milford on Sea, a long hike away.
-Provisioning can't be accomplished here either, and there is no public transport....
+Fuel is not available here, the nearest is miles away.
+Provisioning can't be accomplished here either, and there is no public transport.
+However, there are shops and pubs in Milford on Sea which is about twenty minutes walk away and an alternative to the Gun Inn

 The slipway is available at three quarters of the tidal range for trailer craft, but PWCs are banned.
 Full details can be had from the River Warden, who's phone number has already been given.